ULJ-Yale/qunex/README.md

 Change log
 ----------

+* 0.51.0  Integration of MSMAll and DeDriftAndResample HCP pipelines.
 * 0.50.11 Updated extraction of PAR file id.
 * 0.50.10 Consistent parameter injection notation.
 * 0.50.9  Harmonized use of hcp_suffix.